harvestChurchAdmin/volunteer-event-management/README.md

 ## Admin Workflow Overview

-1. **Dashboard** – Create events, view existing entries sorted by start date.
+1. **Dashboard** – Create events, view existing entries (newest first), and quickly see which events are in the past (dimmed rows with a “Past event” label).
-2. **Stations** – For each event define stations (e.g., check-in, hospitality).
+2. **Stations / Categories** – For each event define stations (schedule mode) or potluck categories (potluck mode).
-3. **Time Blocks** – Add time blocks with start/end times and capacity targets.
+3. **Time Blocks / Items** – Add time blocks with start/end times and capacity targets, or potluck items with optional “feeds” ranges.
 4. **Reservations** – Add volunteers directly or review sign-ups, edit/move/remove as needed.
 5. **Publish** – Toggle visibility to push an event live on the volunteer sign-up page.
+A “View public page” link opens the public event and preserves a `return` link back to the admin screen.

 Drag-and-drop ordering plus local storage persists station layout preferences for each admin.
 Modals are CSP compatible and keyboard accessible.
+The admin dashboard table also supports client-side sorting by name, dates, and status for quick scanning.

 ## Testing & Quality